MicrosoftDocs/power-platform/power-platform/developer/unified-experience/faq.md

 ## Licensing, capacity and environment Provisioning

-### My environment saw showing as preparing in Power Platform admin center, but has now disappeared.
+### My environment was showing as preparing in Power Platform admin center, but has now disappeared.
 Why has my environment deployment failed?

 This happens when provisioning fails.
 Contact support with the environment name and tenant ID.